Laura Ingalls Wilder: Early life

-De Smet

-Wilder's father filed for a formal homestead over the winter of 1879–1880.
-De Smet, South Dakota became home for her parents and her blind sister Mary for the remainder of their lives.
-After spending the mild winter of 1879–1880 in the surveyor's house, they watched the town of De Smet rise up from the prairie in 1880.
-The following winter, 1880–1881, one of the most severe on record in the Dakotas, was later described by Ingalls Wilder in her novel, The Long Winter (1940).
-Once the family was settled in De Smet, Ingalls attended school, worked several part-time jobs, and made friends.
+Over the winter of 1879–1880, Charles Ingalls filed for a formal homestead in De Smet, South Dakota.
+The family spent that mild winter in the surveyor's house.
+However, the following winter, known as the Hard Winter of 1880–81, was one of the most severe on record in the Dakotas, an ordeal described by Wilder in her novel The Long Winter (1940).
+Once the family was settled in De Smet, Laura attended school, worked several part-time jobs, and made friends.
 Among them was bachelor homesteader Almanzo Wilder.
 This time in her life is documented in the books Little Town on the Prairie (1941) and These Happy Golden Years (1943).
+Charles and Caroline Ingalls, along with Mary Ingalls, remained in De Smet for the rest of their lives.

 Young teacher

 On December 10, 1882, two months before her 16th birthday, Ingalls accepted her first teaching position.
 She taught three terms in one-room schools when she was not attending school in De Smet.
 (In Little Town on the Prairie she receives her first teaching certificate on December 24, 1882, but that was an enhancement for dramatic effect.)
 Her original "Third Grade" teaching certificate can be seen on page 25 of William Anderson's book Laura's Album (1998).
 She later admitted she did not particularly enjoy it, but felt a responsibility from a young age to help her family financially, and wage-earning opportunities for women were limited.
 Between 1883 and 1885, she taught three terms of school, worked for the local dressmaker, and attended high school, although she did not graduate.
-(According to the books, this was due to her first teaching job starting before her schooling finished.)
+(According to the books, this was due to her third and final teaching job starting before her schooling finished.)